09 Aug MoP 2019 Reviewers

 Whether you’re seeking exposure for a finished portfolio or feedback on a body of work in progress, MoP Portfolio Reviews can help you advance your practice and career.
-The 2019 reviewers include the following gallery owners, curators, editors, publishers, and other professionals in the local and national photography community.
-Reviews will take place March 23-24, 2019 at the Curtis Hotel in downtown Denver.
-Register here.
+The 2019 reviewers included the following gallery owners, curators, editors, publishers, and other professionals in the local and national photography community.
+Reviews took place March 23-24, 2019 at the Curtis Hotel in downtown Denver.

 Kyohei Abe is the Executive Director of the Detroit Center for Contemporary Photography (DCCP).
 Established in 2010, DCCP began as the first non-profit center dedicated exclusively to contemporary photography in Detroit.
 With a mission to foster the appreciation and understanding of photography, DCCP works to promote contemporary lens-based artists who explore the medium in diverse ways: from still and time-based media to the photographic book.
 In 2012, after reevaluating how to better serve the artists it strives to support, DCCP shifted its operation to a solely online gallery supplemented by small edition artist book publications.